Divergence of detachment forces in the finite Voronoi model: Divergence of the detachment forces

 where in our sign convention $f>0$ corresponds to attractive forces (i.e., forces that tend to increase $\epsilon$).
 We see that the last term in Eq.~\eqref{eq:force} diverges as the two cells separate, $\epsilon \to 0^+$.
 This term comes from the diverging derivative of the non-contacting perimeter $P^{(n)}$ with $\epsilon$---in the finite Voronoi representation, small changes of the cell centers can lead to very large changes of perimeters.

 The divergence of the detachment forces explains the time-step dependence of the rupture time scale: {when $\Lambda > 0$} cells \emph{should not be able to detach from one another} in the FV model of Refs.~\cite{huang2023bridging, teomy2018confluent}.
-The presence of detachment occurs only because we are using a finite time step $\Delta t$, where the numerical evolution can allow the cell to ``skip'' the divergence to reach full cell-cell separation, where the force is zero. {It is possible for numerical errors to skip the divergence in part because the rapid increase in force is only apparent at distances very close to full separation (Fig.~\ref{fig:doublet}b)---if the cells move from distance $d\approx 1.95$ to over $2$ in a single time step, the divergence would not be felt.
+The presence of detachment occurs only because {numerical simulation of the finite Voronoi model uses a} finite time step $\Delta t$, where the numerical evolution can allow the cell to ``skip'' the divergence to reach full cell-cell separation, where the force is zero. {It is possible for numerical errors to skip the divergence in part because the rapid increase in force is only apparent at distances very close to full separation (Fig.~\ref{fig:doublet}b)---if the cells move from distance $d\approx 1.95$ to over $2$ in a single time step, the divergence would not be felt.
 Given the value $v_0 = 1.5$ and a time step $\Delta t = 0.05$, this could be quite common.} By decreasing the time step $\Delta t$, we are approaching the ``correct'' no-detachment limit where $t_{1/2}\to\infty$ (Fig.~\ref{fig:timestep}c).
 Clearly, this behavior is not desired in a model of cells that can detach from one another, and we attempt to regularize these divergences in the next section.